nxp-appcodehub/dm-wifi-cli-frdm-mcxn947/README.md

     No IP-MAC mapping stored

 ## 5. FAQs<a name="step5"></a>
-*Include FAQs here if appropriate.
-If there are none, then state "No FAQs have been identified for this project".*
+No FAQs have been identified for this project.

 ## 6. Support<a name="step6"></a>
-*Provide URLs for help here.*
+No URL

 #### Project Metadata
 <!----- Boards ----->